undertheground/design-system/docs/roadmap.md

 ## Diagonal Development

-Consist of Mixed-Components which have been develped by means of horizontal and vertical development.
+It consists of Mixed-Components which have been develped by means of horizontal and vertical development.

 - Form (priority: 1)
 - Navigation Bar (priority: 2)